 Start small.
 Test with a small set of users before rolling out to everyone.
 When scope for provisioning is set to assigned users, you can control this by assigning one or two users to the app.
 When scope is set to all users, you can specify an attribute based scoping filter.

 If you need additional roles, you can update the application manifest to add new roles.

-This section guides you through the steps to configure the Azure AD provisioning service to create, update, and disable users in LawVu based on user assignments in Azure AD.
+This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users in LawVu based on user assignments in Microsoft Entra ID.

-To configure automatic user provisioning for LawVu in Azure AD:
+To configure automatic user provisioning for LawVu in Microsoft Entra ID:

 In the applications list, select LawVu.

 Set the Provisioning Mode to Automatic.